- For trainees booked on autumn 2020 session

 What is RCPCH START?

-START a three-hour assessment with consultant paediatricians which assesses your abilities relating to clinical decision-making as a new consultant.
+Ordinarily, START is a three-hour assessment with consultant paediatricians which assesses your abilities relating to clinical decision-making as a new consultant.
 It helps you address any gaps that you may have in your training.

 Who needs to, or should, take START?